-A four-day schedule can free up professional development time for teachers and save school districts money, but the change involves challenges for school stakeholders.
+A four-day schedule can free up professional development time for teachers and save school districts a modest amount of money, but the change involves challenges for school stakeholders.
 Schools considering this move need to weigh the pros and cons carefully.

 The Benefits of Moving to a Four-Day School Week

-By altering the traditional school schedule, districts can save money.
+By altering the traditional school schedule, the idea is that districts can save money.
 Each school day involves expenses like utilities and water consumption, as well as meals and cafeteria expenses.
-Many school staff members earn hourly wages, so labor savings add up quickly on the days when they do not work.
+Many school staff members earn hourly wages, so labor savings can add up on the days when they do not work.

 During a four-day school week, teachers use the fifth day for professional development and in service.
 Proponents of this type of school scheduling suggest students can use this time for special tutoring or enrichment activities.
 Further, many schools that switch to a four-day week extend existing school days, so students benefit from longer class periods involving more hands-on learning.